 Types of Charts - Overview

 Normally the most popular types of charts are: column charts, bar charts, pie charts, doughnut charts, line charts, area charts, scatter charts, spider and radar charts, gauges and finally comparison charts.
-Here is a quick view for all of these types.
+Here is a quick view of all of these types.
 The biggest challenge is how to select the best and the most effective type of chart for your task.

 Spider and Radar

 If you want to choose the most suitable chart type, generally, you should consider the total number of variables, data points, and the time period of your data.
-Basically each type of chart has specific advantages.
+Basically, each type of chart has specific advantages.
 For example, scatter charts are good for indicating relations between different factors or topics, while line types are good for showing trends.

 Column charts are very useful for the comparison of at least one set of data points.
 The vertical axis, which is also known as the Y axis, is often shown in numeric values.
-The X axis on the horizontal line shows period of time.
+The X axis on the horizontal line shows a period of time.